Schleswig-Holstein: Animal husbandry

 The dairy and cattle farming in connection with fodder cultivation is mainly concentrated on the marshland and the bordering Geest areas.
-In 2020, around 1 million cattle including 360,000 dairy cows were counted in Schleswig-Holstein, rank 4th of German states.
+In 2020, around 1 million cattle, including 360,000 dairy cows, were counted in Schleswig-Holstein, ranking 4th among the German states.
 Livestock is continuously declining.

-Schleswig-Holstein is home of the most productive dairy cattle: Holsteins, which produce an average of 8125 l per year of milk.
+Schleswig-Holstein is home to the most productive dairy cattle: Holsteins, which produce an average of 8125 l per year of milk.
 It is now the main dairy cow around the world.

 Pig breeding is mainly found in the Schleswig-Holstein Uplands.
-In principle, Schleswig-Holstein is one of the regions with relatively few pigs (a total of around 1.6 million; in comparison Lower Saxony: over 8 million).
+In principle, Schleswig-Holstein is one of the regions with relatively few pigs (a total of around 1.6 million; in comparison, Lower Saxony: over 8 million).
 Poultry and sheep are also of little importance in animal husbandry.
 Schleswig-Holstein had Europe's largest snake farm in Uetersen with over 600 venomous reptiles, but it closed in 2019.

 Fishing and Aquaculture

 Total production from fishing in North and Baltic Seas was 40 780 tonnes in 2019, ca. 1/3 German production.
 In the Baltic Sea total production amounted to 10377 tonnes (2019), of which 5432 tonnes of sprat, 2568 tonnes of flatfish and 1190 tonnes of cod.

 In the North Sea the numbers were 19,487 tonnes of mussels, 3560 tonnes of North Sea shrimp, 1166 tonnes of herring and 7062 other fishes.

-The one important aquaculture product is mussels, 16864 tonnes.

-Inland fishing and aquaculture is not significant with 221 and 250 tonnes in 2019 respectively.
+One important aquaculture product is mussels, 16864 tonnes.
+Inland fishing and aquaculture are not significant, with 221 and 250 tonnes in 2019, respectively.